-All of the tools Webull offers allows beginner investors to take the next step and become intermediate or even advanced investors.
+All of the tools on Webull allow beginner investors to take the next step and become intermediate or even advanced investors.

-Free Trading – Webull offers free trading for stocks, ETFs, and options just like most other brokerages on this list.
-In the long-run, money saved with Webull can add up to hundreds of thousands of dollars in the long run.
+Webull offers free trading for stocks, ETFs, and options just like most other brokerages on this list.
+In the long-run, money saved with Webull can add up to hundreds of thousands of dollars.

 Robinhood is a solid choice for investors who are just starting out and want to experiment with short-term trades because of the flexibility within the application.

-Intuitive Platform – When it comes to investing apps, Robinhood is one of the easiest to use.
-The simplistic design makes it easy for beginners to navigate.
-Additionally, there are very helpful news articles below giving you up-to-date information on the current updates regarding the economy and stock market.
+Additionally, there are very helpful news articles giving you up-to-date information on the economy and stock market.

-Fractional Shares – Robinhood recently introduced fractional share investing which is a huge bonus to investors who don’t want to pay the entire price for stocks.
-Stocks like Tesla, Amazon, and Alphabet are priced very high and may not be feasible purchases for the current price.
+Robinhood recently introduced fractional share investing which is a huge bonus to investors who don’t want to pay the entire price for stocks.
+Stocks like Tesla, Amazon, and Alphabet have large share prices and may not be feasible for everybody to purchase an entire share.

 Luckily with Robinhood and many of the other brokerages on this list, you don’t have to worry.
 Free trading and no management fees are here to stay!